GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (mod 3)/README.md

 ### Blizzard Versions

-3. Changed file names, refined the code for Unicode only and modern Windows OSes.
+3. Changed file names.

-I also moved some variable declarations closer to first usage the C++ way.
+.h to .hpp.
+While not necessary it indicates if a header file is C or C++.

 ### Notes